nospam2000/ch341-baudrate-calculation/README.md

  - the authors of the FreeBSD ch341 driver for giving some more insights.
 If you read this, please tell me the meaning of UCHCOM_REG_BPS_MOD
  - the authors of the Linux ch341 driver for providing the driver I need
+ - Apple for providing a ch341 driver (although sometimes it hangs and killing the process which uses the port or just pulling the USB cable causes the computer to crash)

 ## Links
 - FreeBSD ch341 driver: https://github.com/freebsd/freebsd/blob/master/sys/dev/usb/serial/uchcom.c